OthankQ/100-days-of-code/r1-log.md

 ### R1D46
 Learned about closures and how callback functions work!
 Also learned about call, apply and bind method!
 Next, I am going to learn about functional programming paradigm!

+### R1D47
+Today I learned more about functional programming!
+Function currying, .map() and .filter() method!
+Also learned a bit about Underscore.js library!
+This is getting exciting!